TingDaoK/crt_c_reviewer/README.md

 * Update the `GITHUB_PERSONAL_ACCESS_TOKEN` in fastagent.config.yaml, if you need the agent to post PR reviews for you, you will need to grant it the permission from the token.

 * choose the agent to run.
 There are bunch of hard-coded path to my local env, so, update the path.

-## MCP server used

-1. It uses MCP server `@modelcontextprotocol/server-filesystem` to access file system
-2. Uses `@modelcontextprotocol/server-github` to performance github related access and action
-3. Use `awslabs.bedrock-kb-retrieval-mcp-server@latest` to retrieve from bedrock knowledge base.
-4. `aws_mcp_server` to use aws-cli

 ## Step by Step